isomerpages/moe-dazhongpri/_dazhong-experience/Dare To Learn/SOAR Programme.md

 Spokes)</p>
 <p>• Be involved in Authentic Learning (8 Spokes)</p>
 <h4>Structure of SOAR Programme</h4>
-<p>SOAR2.0 shall be differentiated and extended from the school’s core mainstream
+<p>The programme is differentiated and extended from the school’s core mainstream
 syllabus in terms of Content, Process, Product and Learning Environment (Maker, 1982), and based on students’ readiness, interests and passions and their preferred approaches to learning (Tomlinson, 2001).</p>